 One exception to this rule is the investments that the two sides agree on or made prior to the inclusion of the key man clause.
 This means the investor does not get the money back if it is already invested before the insertion of the clause.
-Rather, the investment firm will not use the funds for making a new investment.
+Instead, the investment firm will not use the funds for making a new investment.

 Key Man Clause – Why?

 Such a clause is mainly in place for smaller or new funds or thematic funds where the exit of a single fund manager or investment officer could risk the existence of the fund itself.
 Also, such a clause is practically more applicable to smaller firms than big companies in other businesses.
 This is because bigger companies may be able to diversify their risk in a better way or may have more than one such skilled personnel.
-Also, such companies do not usually rely on one or two key persons to take important decisions.
+Also, such companies do not usually rely on one or two key persons to make important decisions.

 Importance of Key Man Clause

-Following points help to bring out the importance of the key man clause:
+The following points help to bring out the importance of the key man clause: